-Classification seniority will be used in the event of a layoff within a classification and for scheduling and vacation preferences.
+Classification seniority will be used for scheduling, additional assignments, and vacation preferences.

 Section 3 - Tie in Seniority Date.
 If two or more bargaining unit members were hired on the same date before July 1, 2019, seniority will be determined by test score with the member scoring highest having the highest seniority.
 If a tie still exists, date of application will be used to determine seniority with seniority going to the member who applied first.